š Get Race Ready: Your Ultimate Guide to Conquering the Gazley Volkswagen Wellington Marathon

 - sparklefitnz

-- 6 min read
+- 7 min read

 1. Practice Makes Prepared

+When it comes to race day, nothing beats preparationāand that goes beyond just ticking off the kilometres in your training plan.
 Use your long runs as dress rehearsals.
-Practice everything: your fueling strategy, gear, pacing, and even mental mindset.
+Practice everything: your fueling strategy, gear, pacing, and even your mental mindset.
 Wear the exact shoes, socks, sports bra, and clothing you plan to race in.
-Even minor irritations can turn into major problems over 21 or 42km.
+Even minor irritations can turn into major problems over 21.1km or 42.2km.

-You can check the event website to see whatās offered at aid stations.
-Try those products in trainingāor bring your own if they donāt sit well.
+Check the event websiteĀ to see whatās offered at aid stations (it may change year to year).
+Try those specific products in training, or bring your own if they donāt sit well with your stomach.
 Use your long runs to test race belts, vests, or handheld bottles.

 If you're local, run sections of the Wellington Marathon course to familiarise yourself with the terrain.
 That āgentleā incline might not feel so gentle at the 30km mark!
-Knowing whatās coming helps you pace wiselyĀ and stay mentally strong.
+Knowing whatās coming helps you pace wisely and stay mentally strong.

-Also, be aware of the final stretch: youāll finish by running up a ramp and down the concourse.
-It can feel surprisingly tough at the end of a long race, so simulate this by adding short bursts of effort at the end of some long runs.
+Course Tip:Ā The winding roads around the bays can add a few hundred metres to your overall distance if you're not mindful of racing lines.
+Hug the curves when possibleāno one wants to run extra in a marathon!
+Also, be aware of the final stretch: youāll finish by running up a ramp and down the concourse at Henry Stadium.
+It can feel surprisingly tough at the end of a long race, so simulate this by adding short bursts of effort at the end of some of your long runs.

 How Tapering Works

-For half or full marathons, tapering typically starts 2ā3 weeks out.
-Mileage drops gradually, but donāt stop completelyākeep a bit of intensity (like strides or race-pace intervals) to keep your legs feeling sharp.
+Mileage should drop gradually, but donāt stop completely.
+Keep a bit of intensity (like strides or race-pace intervals) to keep your legs feeling sharp.
+If youāre doing strength or cross-training, reduce that volume and intensity too.
+Think mobility, activation, and recovery instead.

 š§ Pro insight: āEliud Kipchogeās taper ahead of his 2017 Berlin Marathon win kept his weekly mileage fairly consistent until race weekāproof that tapering doesnāt have to mean dramatic rest.ā ā Runnerās World